About This Listing

-A pleasant room in our family home in a lovely setting in the coastal village of Golspie.
+A pleasant room and a help-yourself breakfast in our family home in a lovely setting next to a working water mill in the coastal village of Golspie.

-We have a room available on a hostel-style basis in our friendly, comfortable Scottish / Kiwi home.
+We have a room available on a hostel-style basis in our friendly Scottish / Kiwi home.
 The Mill House is right on the edge of the village of Golspie in the Highlands of Scotland, only 150 metres from the main road (A9), but in a very tranquil and beautiful spot.

 The room has a comfortable double bed and plenty of storage.
 There's a shared bathroom and a comfortable family sitting room with a log burner.

 The house is in a lovely setting, next to a working water mill, built in the 1860's, which we run (find Golspie Mill online to find out more ).

 We'd like you to feel at home in the house and make use of the kitchen, sitting room, washing/drying facilities and the garden and barbecue whenever you want.